NightmareXIV/Splatoon/Presets/readme.md

 - Create an issue and paste preset code into it.
 - Send it via email on eternitast@gmail.com.
 Please note: there will be no reply.

+Please include a short description of what preset will display.

 Thank you for your contribution!